Charleen Kepner

 John and LaRee Caughey Editorial Fellow, 2016-17

-Heather Viets received her M.A. in history from Portland State University in 2018, and she completed a certification in Technical Writing in 2020.
+Heather Viets received her M.A. in history from PSU in 2018, and she completed a certification in technical writing in 2020.
 She has worked as a freelance writer and editor for several websites.
-Her long-term goals include returning to school to study Visual Arts and working with nonprofit organizations to support domestic violence survivors.
+She is currently completing an M.A. in professional creative writing with plans to publish articles and books for domestic violence survivors.

 Taylor Rose